alifur-rahman/GarmentsBridge/README.md

 ## 🧵 Introduction

-GarmentBridge is a Laravel-based digital platform designed to bridge the gap between cloth wholesalers and retailers in Bangladesh's thriving textile industry.
+GarmentsBridge is a Laravel-based digital platform designed to bridge the gap between cloth wholesalers and retailers in Bangladesh's thriving textile industry.
 It offers a centralized, feature-rich ecosystem enabling users to manage wholesale orders, POS retail operations, inventory, logistics, and more — all from a single unified interface.

 ---